IsaacWoods/poplar/book/journal/riscv.md

 doing dynamic discovery (I'm assuming from the device tree) so that sounds good for now).

-So the jump firmware (`fw_jump.elf`) jumps to a specified address in memory (apparently QEMU can load an ELF which would be fine initially, but I think SPIKE can't so other people seem to be using a flat binary which is kinda icky).
+So the jump firmware (`fw_jump.elf`) jumps to a specified address in memory (apparently QEMU can load an ELF which would be fine initially).
 Other option would be a payload firmware, which bundles your code into the SBI image (assuming as a flat binary) and executes it like that.

 We should probably make an `xtask` step to build OpenSBI and move it to the `bundled` directory, plus decide what sort of firmware / booting strategy we're going to use.
 Then the next step would be some Rust code that can print